cat-game-research/Neko/README.md

 ## License

-The game is licensed under the [MIT License](^6^), which means you can use, modify, and distribute it as you wish, as long as you give credit to the original authors and include the license file in your distribution.
+The game is licensed under the [MIT License], which means you can use, modify, and distribute it as you wish, as long as you give credit to the original authors and include the license file in your distribution.